weaveworks/scope/site/faq.md

 ## Disabling Scope Write Access

 Can be done by using the `probe.no-controls` option and set it to false for the scope agents.
-This can be done in the scope deployment manifest under the `weave-scope-agent`'s argument section with `—probe.no-control=true`.
+This can be done in the scope deployment manifest under the `weave-scope-agent`'s argument section with `—probe.no-controls=true`.

 ## RBAC and Weave Scope OSS